24bisquitz/dv8p3845/README.md

 - **Rotation**

 ## Overall impression:
 LightDM login greeter, Firefox and Onboard preinstalled.
+Onboard works on the login screen unlike with the Fedora flavours.
+Use MATE Tweaks to set the Panel to **Cupertine** (good for touch).

 # Manjaro Xfce 32-bit 18.0.4 Illyria
 ## Installation: